 Expulsion by the Board of Trustees is the most serious consequence, resulting when a student's continued presence is considered injurious to the welfare of the school.
 Expulsion requires an official motion by the Board of Trustees in accordance with the Public Schools Act.
-An expulsion means that the student may not attend any school in Evergreen School Division until such time as the Board of Trustees may remove the expulsion.
+An expulsion means that the student may not attend any school in Evergreen School Division until such time as the

+Board of Trustees may remove the expulsion.
 In all cases of expulsion, parent(s) are to be notified and have the right to make representation to the Board of Trustees.

-Appendix 1 - Appeal Procedure
+Appeal Procedure

-The appeal procedure for student disciplinary decisions follows the Divisional Line of Communication (1.A.100).
+The appeal procedure for student disciplinary decisions follows 1.A.100 Divisional Line of Communication and Appeal Process.
 At all steps of the appeal procedure a parent(s) may be accompanied by an advocate and/or supporter.